ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 =================

 .. note::
-    The coding guidelines are adopted from `ACE3 <https://ace3mod.com/wiki/development/coding-guidelines.html>`_ but are not completely equal.
-Warning messages indicate which portions have been changed to fit Achilles.
+    The coding guidelines are adopted from `ACE3 <https://ace3mod.com/wiki/development/coding-guidelines.html>`_ and Achilles follows ACE3 standards.
+However, this page should be used for actual code guidelines not ACE3.

 .. contents::